GMSEUS

 The above image is the conceptual hierarchical system boundaries when considering solar infrastructure and solar panel-row metadata logic, critical for understanding this dataset and approach.
 Green boundaries indicate the conceptual boundary for each term.
 This study reports the geospatial and temporal characteristics of panel-rows and arrays.
 A panel-row a spatially-unique collection of one or more panel-assemblies connected by proximity and often sharing one mount, but not necessarily electrically connected.
 An array is composed of one or more adjacent rows of the same installation year, and the row-spacing between them.
 The cell, panel, assembly and project are not the system boundaries focused on in this study.
 The ratio of the long-edge to the short-edge is the L/W ratio.
 Azimuth is initially defined as the primary cardinal direction of the short-edge vector (face of the panel-row) in the minimum bounding rectangle in south facing angles given that all solar arrays were in the northern hemisphere.

-Existing solar panel-rows datasets were compiled from OpenStreetMap and Stid et al. (2022).
+Existing solar panel-rows datasets were compiled from GMSEUS v1.0, OpenStreetMap, and a newly digitized panel-row dataset.
 To acquire panel-rows within solar array boundaries without existing panel-row information we used National Agriculture Imagery Program (NAIP) imagery and applied unsupervised object-based image segmentation and supervised machine learning approaches.
-We classified NAIP imagery using a Random Forest model and four spectral indices with displayed utility in classify solar energy: normalized difference photovoltaic index (NDPVI), normalized blue deviation (NBD), brightness (Br), normalized difference vegetation index (NDVI), normalized difference water index (NDWI).
+We classified NAIP imagery using a Random Forest model and five spectral indices with displayed utility in classify solar energy: normalized difference photovoltaic index (NDPVI), normalized blue deviation (NBD), brightness (Br), normalized difference vegetation index (NDVI), normalized difference water index (NDWI).
 We trained the model using 2,000 panel-row samples from Stid et al. (2022), and 10,000 landcover validation points from Pengra et al. (2020).
+NAIP imagery dates used in the development of GM-SEUS v2.0 are shown below.

 Source Datasets